Advanced-Computer-Lab-2022/KIMOS/README.md

 1. As an Instructor you can :

-    - Select your country so that prices can be shown in you currency.
+    - Select your country so that prices can be shown in your currency.
-    - Filter the courses based on a subject and/or rating or search for a course based on course title or subject or Instructor.
+    - Filter the courses based on a subject and/or rating or search for a course based on the course title, subject, or Instructor.
     - View :
         - all the titles of the courses available including the total hours of the course and course rating.
         - a preview video of the course and the course outline before registering for it.
         - the most viewed/ most popular courses.
         - and accept the contract which includes all the rights to the posted videos and materials as well as the % taken by the company on each video per registered trainee.
-        - all the titles, ratings and reviews of the courses given by him/her and filter them based on a subject or price or you can also search for a course given by you based on course title or subject or Instructor.
+        - all the titles, ratings, and reviews of the courses given by him/her and filter them based on a subject or price or you can also search for a course given by you based on the course title, subject, or Instructor.
         - his/her rating and reviews as an Instructor.
         - the amount of money owed per month.
         - the price of each course and filter the courses based on price.

-    - Create a new course and fill in all its details including title, subtitles, price and a description of the course.
+    - Create a new course and fill in all its details including title, subtitles, price, and a description of the course.
-    - Upload a video link from YouTube under each subtitle and enter a short description of the video or a vido link as a preview of the course.
+    - Upload a video link from YouTube under each subtitle and enter a short description of the video and a video link as a preview of the course.
-    - Create a multiple choice exam with 4 choices per question and set the correct answer for each question.
+    - Create a multiple-choice exam with 4 choices per question and set the correct answer for each question.
-    - Edit his/her mini biography or email.
+    - Edit his/her mini-biography or email.
     - Define a promotion for the course and for how long.
-    - Choose a course from the results and view its details including course subtitles, excercises , total hours of each subtitle, total hours of the course and price according to the country selected.
+    - Choose a course from the results and view its details including course subtitles, exercises, total hours of each subtitle, total hours of the course, and price according to the country selected.
     - View and accept the website/ company refund/ payment policy while signing up.
     - Log in using a username and password.